Notice of Pre-AIA or AIA Status

 ([0011] teaches a second of two factors of biometric authentication.)

 ([0010-11] teaches identity avatar and two factors of biometric (voice) authentication.
 [0031] teaches comparing the biometrics.
 [0020 teaches that the biometric comparison is a voice biometric, which one of ordinary skill in the art would understand as a threshold comparison.
-Further, the examiner asserts that threshold comparisons of voice biometrics utilize thresholds, and the examiner takes official notice that threshold comparisons are well know in the art of biometric voice comparisons.)
+Further, the examiner asserts that threshold comparisons of voice biometrics utilizing thresholds Further, the examiner asserts that threshold comparisons of biometrics, including voice biometrics, utilizing thresholds is inherent, and that threshold comparisons are well know in the art of biometric comparisons / authentication.
+One of skill in the art understands that biometric comparison, where a registered biometric is compared to a sample biometric that is taken for authentication requires threshold comparisons because the biometrics are not exact matches, unlike passwords.)

 ([0024] teaches after performing the two factor biometric (voice) authentication, a digital certificate is generated to authorize a transaction.
 [0039] teaches the signatures being used to generate the certificate and authenticate the user.
 [0013] teaches using the certificate for authentication, including verifying the user prior to certifying a transaction.)